It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 - The heroine of Whale Rider has no mother.

-- In The Sound of Music we see a von Trapp family: Father, seven children, and no mother.
+- In The Sound of Music there is no mother in the Vonn Trapp family.
 Captain Von Trapp is explicitly referred to as a widower.

 - In Forward, Gardemarines, one of the heroes is a bastard, whose mother, a poor woman, died in childbirth — and thus his father, a rich count, hates him.